Sunday, February 19, 2012

 This is the type of focus and power I teach my students.
 Nearly all are adults, but I have a couple of kids that one family watched one Wednesday afternoon.
 The lady told me these two kids had so much power she would be fearful of being hit by them (they were 6 and 8 years old).
 I would have to agree.
 They have more focus and power than most black belts I've seen in Arizona.

-I also like to emphasize body hardening to my students so they can learn to break rocks with the hands, knuckles, feet and head as well as accept and dish out powerful blocks, strikes and kicks.
+I also emphasize body hardening to students so they can learn to break rocks with the hands, knuckles, feet and head as well as accept and dish out powerful blocks, strikes and kicks.
 I use to allow my top students to punch me in the stomach until they got tired.
 I have some good blocking exercises I teach so I can get my students to make powerful blocks as well as learn to accept pain and power of such blocks.
 After a few sessions of these kinds of exercises, our students love to show off their bruises to one another.

 One of my powerful hitters, Sensei Paula Borea